NFL picks this week, Patriots vs. Seahawks odds: 2026 Super Bowl expert predictions against the spread, props

 Top Super Bowl props from Todd Fuhrman

 A Vegas insider who shared first place in the inaugural Circa Survivor contest, Fuhrman is 14-6 (+440.5) over his last 20 NFL player props picks.
-For Super Bowl LX, he is backing Seahawks RB Kenneth Walker III Under 77.5 rushing yards (-125).
+For Super Bowl LX, he is backing Seahawks RB Kenneth Walker III Under on rushing yard, which he locked in at 77.5 (-125).

-"New England's run defense is damn stout with the return of Milton Williams and I don't expect that to change in two weeks.
+"New England's run defense is stout with the return of Milton Williams and I don't expect that to change in two weeks.
 Kenneth Walker is being asked to take on a bigger workload in the absence of Zach Charbonnet however we saw his effectiveness wane against the Rams as his touches increased, Walker is a dynamic playmaker and he'll be leaned into for sure although it might be more as a receiver than runner vs this Pats defense."
-See the rest of Fuhrman's picks here, and bet that prop here:
+See the rest of Fuhrman's picks here, and bet that prop at its current line (70.5) at DraftKings here:

 Top Super Bowl predictions from Matt Severance